7 natural menopause treatments that really work? Can it be true?

 And now, research is showing how its benefits may extend to helping with menopause symptoms.

-And this one showed that aromatherapy massage, in particular, may improve the overall experience of menopause symptoms.
+And this one explained that aromatherapy massage, in particular, may improve the overall experience of menopause symptoms.

 6. Eating a healthy, balanced diet